MicrosoftDocs/intellicode/docs/custom-models.md

 When you clone and open codebase model, which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
 If you're working on a fork of the codebase, add the upstream codebase as a remote repository to get the model.

 If you have access to the repository, you'll also have access to the model.
 When training, we collect some information about the checked-out commit.
-If you request the model, then you have the same commit in the repository and produce the same information which was collected during training to receive the team model.
+If you request the model, then you must have the same commit in the repository and produce the same information which was collected during training to receive the team model.

 >[!NOTE]
->The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated
+>The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated.

 ### Delete your model